Search

 In brief

-• In many cases, drafting a parenting plan is a legal requirement for divorce, the dissolution of a registered partnership, and for cohabitation with joint custody.
-More about drafting a parenting plan.
+• A parenting plan is legally mandatory for divorce (Article 815, paragraph 2 Rv), for the dissolution of a registered partnership with minor children, and for legal separation.
+Read more about drafting a parenting plan.

 What is included in a parenting plan?

 A parenting plan contains at least three mandatory components: agreements on the division of care, on child support, and on the exchange of information between parents.
-Parents may include additional agreements that suit their specific situation.
+Additionally, parents may include additional agreements that suit their specific situation.

 The division of care regulates how time and upbringing tasks are shared between the parents.
 It includes agreements on daily care, the distribution of school holidays and public holidays, and arrangements for illness or special circumstances.
 In the case of co-parenting, an equal distribution is established; with a primary residence arrangement, the child lives with one parent and has contact with the other parent at fixed times.

-The parenting plan contains agreements regarding each parent’s financial contribution to the costs of care and upbringing.
-The amount of child support is determined based on the child’s needs and the financial capacity of both parents, in accordance with the LOVF guidelines.
-The annual indexation of support is determined by law and applies unless the parents agree otherwise.
+The parenting plan contains agreements on the financial contribution of each parent toward the costs of care and upbringing.
+The amount is determined based on the child’s needs and the financial capacity of both parents, in accordance with the Trema standards of the LBIO.
+Annual indexation applies automatically unless parents agree otherwise.
+For 2026, the indexation is 4.6 percent.

-Parents establish how they will inform each other about important decisions: school, medical care, sports, and extracurricular activities.
+Parents establish how they will inform each other about important decisions regarding school, medical care, sports, and extracurricular activities.
 Agreements on how and how often parents have contact regarding the children are also part of this section.

-In addition to the mandatory components, parents can include agreements regarding international travel, the management of the child’s passport, contact with new partners, and an evaluation moment to review the plan over time.
-Clear additional agreements prevent disputes later on.
+In addition to the mandatory components, parents can include agreements on international travel, management of the child’s passport, contact with new partners, and an evaluation moment to revise the plan over time.
+In Simmelink files, we see that clear additional agreements prevent later discussions, especially regarding passports and international travel.

 When is a parenting plan mandatory?